Skip to main content

 What is Toncoin?

 The blockchain deeply integrated with Telegram, bringing crypto to 800 million users..
-Toncoin is the native cryptocurrency of The Open Network (TON), a decentralized Layer 1 blockchain originally designed by Nikolai and Pavel Durov, the founders of Telegram.
-Development began in 2018 under the name Telegram Open Network, but after regulatory challenges with the U.S. SEC in 2020, the Telegram team stepped back and the open-source community took over development under the TON Foundation.
+Toncoin is the native cryptocurrency of The Open Network (TON), a decentralised Layer 1 blockchain originally designed in 2018 by Nikolai Durov (the CTO and mathematician brother of Telegram founder Pavel Durov).
+Development began under the name Telegram Open Network, funded by a $1.7B token sale in 2018 that made it one of the largest ICOs ever conducted.
+In 2019-2020 the U.S. SEC sued Telegram alleging the token sale was an unregistered securities offering; Telegram settled and returned funds to most investors.
+The Telegram team stepped back from official development, and the open-source community — organised as the TON Foundation — resumed the project on mainnet in 2021 with continued informal support from Telegram.

 Where to Buy TON